deliciousbrains/better-search-replace/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress

 ## Changelog ##

+### 1.4.3 - September 5, 2023 ###
+* New: Links to plugin documentation, support, feedback, and changelog are now available in the footer of WP Admin
+* Improvement: PHP 8.2 and Better Search Replace are now compatible

+### 1.4.2 - January 11, 2023 ###
+* Security: Arbitrary tab templates in the `templates` directory can no longer be loaded using a query parameter.

 ### 1.4.1 - July 25, 2022 ###
 * Security: Selected tables are now confirmed to exist before processing the request